-Measure Target Description: Have BCI personnel, including task forces and specialty units, make at least 9,948 arrests in FY2009 and FY2010.
+Measure Target Description: Have BCI personnel, including task forces and specialty units, make at least 1,034 non-drug arrests per quarter in FY2011 and FY2012.

-Data Source and Calculation: Information pertaining to the number of arrests made is maintained in the department's Field Activity Computerized Tracking System (FACTS).
+Data Source and Calculation: Information pertaining to the number of arrests is maintained in the department's Field Activity Computerized Tracking System (FACTS).
+The arrests codes counted exclude 2800 (Drugs: Manufacture, Sale, Distribution), 2801 (Drugs: Possession) and 2802 (Drugs: Other).